mirz7/CodeCommunity-A-Django-powered-platform-where-developers-learn-together/README.md

-# CodeCommunity---A-Django-powered-platform-where-developers-learn-together
+CodeCommunity — A Django-powered platform where developers learn together

-A Django-based web application where users can create study rooms, join discussions, browse topics, and collaborate with other learners in real-time.
+A Django-based web application where users can create study rooms, join discussions, browse topics, and collaborate with other learners in real time.

 🚀 Features
 👤 User Authentication